thspinto/thspBlog/content/about.md

 draft: false
 ---

-Always thinking about who I am.
-So as a good practice I'll leave a TODO to come back to this after the site is finished.
+I'm easily intrigued to learn stuff.
+I started off as Java developer and migrated to SRE.
+Go has a special place in my heart for being strongly type, easy to compile and deploy all architectures I've ever used.
+Currently I help think, implement and manage the use of cloud infrastructure and pipelines in [QuintoAndar](https://quintoandar.com.br).

-## Interests
+## Professional Interests

 * Automation and Automation Tools
 * CI/CD
 * Kubernetes
-* Golang
+* Go
 * Security
 * Team dynamics and leadership

-## Personal Projects
+## Personal Interests

+* History and Anthropology
+* Economy
+* Science Fiction